iwaniukmichal/sklearn-Clustering-project/README.md

 ## Clustering Models

-The following clustering algorithms were implemented and evaluated:
+The following clustering algorithms were evaluated:

 *   K-Means
 *   K-Medoids